integrateddefense/lab_infra/docs/Services/Code/design.md

 - A controlled path to publish a sanitized subset of content to the public repository.
 - A clean hand-off to GitLab later without rearchitecting Source Code Management (SCM).

-### Target Architecture (Ideal End State)
+#### Target Architecture (Ideal End State)

-#### Center of gravity
-GitLab is the primary hub where contributors push their work.
+- Center of gravity: GitLab is the primary hub where contributors push their work.
 GitLab runs over HTTPS (443) for both UI and Git operations (SSH optional).
 GitLab’s CI publishes public-safe content to GitHub over HTTPS (443) using an org-scoped token or GitHub App.

-#### Hot backup & local ops
-The Bootstrap Git service remains online in parallel as a bare Git over SSH (22) endpoint.
+- Hot backup & local ops: the Bootstrap Git service remains online in parallel as a bare Git over SSH (22) endpoint.
 GitLab push-mirrors (or CI-pushes) to this internal repo so that the Management Pi can continue to operate and recover against a local, low-dependency remote even if GitLab is unavailable.

-#### Policy at boundaries
+- Policy at boundaries
   - Inbound to Bootstrap: a pre-receive hook rejects pushes that introduce sensitive paths or key material.
   - Outbound to GitHub: GitLab CI applies an allow-list (playbooks/roles/docs only).
 Inventories, group/host vars, vaults, and keys are never published.

 Most teams point everything at GitLab and call it a day.
 Here, we're specifically implementing a two-tiered approach to SCM: GitLab for collaboration + an internal, lightweight Git remote that is always present for operations and recovery.
 It trades a little complexity for resilience and a clearer separation between authoring (GitLab) and operating (Bootstrap + Pi).

-### Service Shape
+#### Service Shape

-#### Bootstrap Git (aka gitstrap)
+##### Bootstrap Git (aka gitstrap)

 - Transport: SSH only; no web UI, no HTTP backend.
 The attack surface is limited to sshd + git.
 - Account model: a dedicated git service user with git-shell as the login shell (permits Git upload/receive, denies interactive shells).